vishna/workshop_vaxxometer/README.md

 Acceptance Criteria:

-- Vaccination Data is fetched from RKI servers: https://rki-vaccination-data.vercel.app/api
+- [ ] Vaccination Data is fetched from RKI servers: https://rki-vaccination-data.vercel.app/api
-- If data is loaded display it as a list
+- [ ] If data is loaded display it as a list
-- If data is being fetched display loading spinner
+- [ ] If data is being fetched display loading spinner
-- If data failed to load, display error message
+- [ ] If data failed to load, display error message
-- Add button allowing toggling between alphabetical order and order based on vaccination progress
+- [ ] Add button allowing toggling between alphabetical order and order based on vaccination progress
+- [ ] By default sort list in alphabetical order
-- Tapping on an item should display a tapped item in detail view (see screenshot)
+- [ ] Tapping on an item should display a tapped item in detail view (see screenshot)

-Design by Łukasz Designs™:
+"Design spec":

 <img width="240" alt="Screenshot 2021-01-07 at 23 14 07" src="https://user-images.githubusercontent.com/121164/103950969-21b0f700-513e-11eb-9604-eb689984aa09.png"><img width="240" alt="Screenshot 2021-01-07 at 23 14 11" src="https://user-images.githubusercontent.com/121164/103950979-27a6d800-513e-11eb-8e20-114f81bb7170.png">